Have an addicted loved one? Here’s how to seek help [for you]

 Often, addiction is looked upon as a personal disease: it only affects the person taking the drugs and consuming the alcohol.
 Families strive to find their loved ones help through different avenues such as rehab or special meetings like Alcoholics Anonymous.
 While it is important to find your loved one the help they may desperately need, what about the personal health of family members involved in this difficult situation?

 Through decades of research and observation, addiction is quickly becoming coined as a family disease.
 It no longer only affects the central person.
 It affects everyone in their path.
 Like an octopus, it has tentacles that wrap around families tightly.
 They grab hold of every aspect of daily life and eventually penetrate the hearts and minds of families.
 Whether you’re a spouse, significant other, son, daughter, cousin, sibling, or close friend of an addicted loved one, you will be impacted.

-A human body can only take just so much cortisol running through their system.
+A human body can only take just so much cortisol running through its system.
 Once too much is apparent, mental health issues can arise.
 Anxiety and depression are in the top spots for popping up in the lives of families dealing with addiction.
 Along with these monstrous diseases comes sleep problems, digestive issues, and uncontrollable emotions.

 To take the steps needed for help, loved ones can utilize many available tools:

-- Support Groups – Loved ones coming together to share their personal stories, words of encouragement, and tears is a fundamental piece in recovery for families.
+- Support Groups – Loved ones coming together to share their personal stories, words of encouragement, and tears are a fundamental piece in recovery for families.
 These groups consist of mothers, fathers, sons, daughters, aunts, uncles, and friends.
-Each member is there for the sole purpose of lifting each other up and helping addicts become sober.
+Each member is there for the sole purpose of lifting each other and helping addicts become sober.
 An example of this is the Nar-Anon family and friends group.
 These groups are open to all who are or have experienced loving someone with an addiction.

 - Rehabilitation Centers – Once a loved one has begun receiving treatment from a rehabilitation center, family members can receive treatment there as well.
 Rehab centers know how important it is to treat the whole family as well as the person.